-- Outpatient physician services for the diagnosis and • treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, such as people with a family history of glaucoma, people with diabetes, and African-Americans who are age 50 and older, and Hispanic Americans who are age 65 or older: glaucoma screening once per vear. - For people with diabetes, screening for diabetic ٠ retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Routine (Non-Medicare covered) vision exam for refraction. - Routine (Non-Medicare-covered) evewear♦
+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will pay one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, and African-Americans who are age 50 and older, and Hispanic Americans who are age 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - Routine (Non-Medicare covered) vision exams, - Routine (Non-Medicare-covered) eyewear